Okaypo/CCM101-alatorre/README.md

 ## About Me

-My name is Emmanuel Cortez.
+My name is Andrew G. Latorre.
 I am a student taking CCM101 – Cloud Computing.

 ## About This Repository